celo-org/build-with-celo-hackathon/MAPX/README.md

   • The next generation of web building blocks are here — foster relationships between you and your customer .Tokenize your business offerings into a format that is hard to resist for your target group.

   • Pokemon Go has proven that it can flock people into places to "catch them all".
-Team Encrypt is aiming to offer businesses the exact same effect.
+Team MapX is aiming to offer businesses the exact same effect.
 Build communities by gathering people together.

-  • Encrpyt mission is to be an NFT platform with real-life utilities.
+  • MapX mission is to be an NFT platform with real-life utilities.
 It seeks to encourage exploration and adventure

   • Collectable geo-tagged NFTs will be available around the neighbourhood, which players can redeem.